bwann/homelab/power.md

 Fortunately, it's easy to take the top off the cabinet to get to the wiring if needed.

+Power for the switch(es) and/or router are fed out of the back of the cabinet where they plug into outlet power independently.

 ![Switch shelf](./img/7843050254_1ddc9d31da_z.jpg)

 Using the bottom from a second HELMER drawer, I cut it down to about 4-5" deep, trimmed the sides down to about 1.5", formed it into an inverted-"U", and fit it over the front of the other drawer.
 This covers the terminal blocks and provides a surface to mount the switch on.
+Put a big notch on the left side so the power cabling can feed into the side of the cabinet.

+It's rough and kind of hacky, but I didn't have a better idea.
 I used long lengths of hook and loop strap to hold things down.

 This is a recent view of the front of the switch shelf, the router is under the lid of the cabinet: